 - The girl from the big city with a job paying upwards of 8 digits comes back to her hometown and for some unexplained reason falls for a high school fling who still lives in a basement, but can make a mean cup of cocoa and says things like, “What can I say?
 I was stupid.”

 - A Christmas pageant is in fear of flopping thanks to a lack of “Christmas spirit” (aka a debilitating absence of talent) but is revitalized by an energetic soccer mom with no life. *Bonus!
 At some point, some untalented clod is pulled offstage with, you guessed it!
 A candy cane!

-- A deranged teen lowers the gun, puts down the detonator, disarms the nuclear bomb, and says tearfully, “I guess I forgot what Christmas was all about.”
+- A deranged teen lowers the gun, and says tearfully, “I guess I forgot what Christmas was all about.”

 - Christmas itself lies in jeopardy as Santa gets lost, rejected, sick, amnesia, and sued all in the same movie!

 - Basic physics, not to mention common sense, are thrown to the wind as Christmas repeats every day, disappears from the calendar, or is hurled into the past or future.